Fastest speed by an electric mobility-vehicle (prototype)

 When

-Despite his physical limitations, Jason is not shy of a challenge.
-In 2017, he scaled Mount Snowdon – at 1,085 m (3,560 ft) the highest point in Wales – in his wheelchair, and later that year, he abseiled off the Humber Bridge.
+Despite his physical limitations, Jason is not shy of a challenge, and in 2017 scaled Mount Snowdon - at 1,085 m (3,560 ft) the highest point in Wales - in his wheelchair; later that year, he abseiled off the Humber Bridge.
 He went on to speed down the longest zipline in Europe, descend 33.5 m (110 ft) down the Lancaster Hole pot-hole in the Yorkshire Dales, and lap Silverstone in a Formula One-style car.
-"Having a life-limiting illness isn't a reason to stop living," says Jason, who uses his daredevil adventures to raise funds and awareness for MND research.
+"Having a life-limiting illness isn't a reason to stop living," says Jason.